FordPipatkittikul/BackgroundGenerator/README.md

 # BackgroundGenerator

+# usuage
-usage: Making a colorful background for your personal project.
+  Pick a color for your background